iluvjava/Maths/Notebook 2.0/AMATH 503/Legendre Polynomials.md

     dx
 $$

-And, similar thing happends, we have zero on the first term.
+And, similar thing happens, we have zero on the first term.

 And then we have: